Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 $$
 where $\boldsymbol{v_i} \in V_i$.
 I refer to this subscripting here as *tagging* as it marks which vector space each element comes from.
+One may also argue that this is quite similar to an `OR` operation where we are allowing ourselves to pick from any of the $V_i$ and combine them into a single "statement" (and that's because `OR` is also a coproduct).

 All of the above is actually equivalent to the *direct product* which I'll write as $\times$.
 Specifically, that's true so long as the summation above is finite as in Eq.
 (1) because the category of vector spaces is *additive*.